-Symptoms of roundworm infection include diarrhea, vomiting, pot-bellied appearance, coughing (dogs may cough up or vomit worms), weight loss and dull hair coat.
+Signs of roundworm infection include diarrhea, vomiting, pot-bellied appearance, coughing (dogs may cough up or vomit worms), weight loss and dull hair coat.
 Many dogs will show no signs of infection at first.

-Treatment of roundworms involves multiple oral doses of a deworming medication.
+Treatment of roundworms involves multiple oral doses of deworming medication.
 Deworming only kills the worms in the intestinal tract, so repeated doses are necessary to kill newly developing adult worms.
 Because puppies are so commonly affected, they are routinely dewormed (whether or not eggs are seen microscopically) during their first few sets of puppy vaccines.
 Be aware that not all over-the-counter dewormers are effective.
 Your veterinarian is the best source for this medication.
 Note: several types of heartworm prevention also protect against roundworms.

-Zoonosis: Humans can contract roundworms through contact with contaminated soil, potentially leading to a serious condition called Visceral Larva Migrans.
+Humans can contract roundworms through contact with contaminated soil, potentially leading to a serious condition called Visceral Larva Migrans.
 Always wear gloves when handling any soil, especially that which may have come in contact with dog feces.
-Children are at an especially high risk.
+Children are at especially high risk.

 02 of 04

 Hookworms (Ancylostoma caninum, Ancylostoma braziliense) are another common type of intestinal parasites affecting dogs and puppies.
 The hookworm attaches itself to the intestinal mucosa of its host with its sharp teeth and sucks the host's blood for sustenance.
-Hookworms are significantly smaller than roundworms and not usually seen in the stool or vomit.
+Hookworms are significantly smaller than roundworms and not usually seen in stool or vomit.

 Signs of hookworm infection include pale mucous membranes and weakness (due to anemia).
-Some animals will have diarrhea and/or weight loss.
-Many dogs will show no signs of infection at first.
+Some animals have diarrhea and/or weight loss.
+Many dogs show no signs of infection at first.
 Be aware that hookworm infection can be very dangerous to young puppies due to the amount of blood loss that can occur.

 Treatment of hookworms is similar to that of roundworms.
 Multiple oral doses of a deworming medication must be given since the dewormer can only kill worms in the intestinal tract.
 The dewormer that is typically given during puppy vaccines also treats for hookworms.
 Not all over-the-counter dewormers are effective, so ask your veterinarian about the right medication.
 Note: several types of heartworm prevention also protect against hookworms.

-Zoonosis: Humans can get hookworms through contact with contaminated soil.
+Humans can get hookworms through contact with contaminated soil.
 Hookworm larvae can penetrate the skin, potentially leading to a relatively minor but rather uncomfortable condition called Cutaneous Larva Migrans.
 Avoid walking barefoot in areas where pets may have once defecated (including beaches).
 Always wear gloves when handling any soil, especially that which may have come in contact with dog feces.
 Children should never play or sit in areas where pets may have once defecated.

 03 of 04

 Signs of whipworm infection may not be present at first.
-Typically, bloody diarrhea will develop as the infection worsens, possibly leading to chronic bloody diarrhea Anemia is possible, though not as common with whipworm infection as it is with hookworm infection.
+Typically, bloody diarrhea will develop as the infection worsens, possibly leading to chronic bloody diarrhea.
+Anemia is possible, though not as common with whipworm infection as it is with hookworm infection.
 A whipworm infection can also become severe enough to cause a serious electrolyte imbalance.

-Diagnosis of a whipworm infection can be difficult because whipworms do not lay eggs continuously the way roundworms and hookworms do.
+Diagnosis of a whipworm infection can be difficult because whipworms do not continuously lay eggs the way roundworms and hookworms do.
 Your veterinarian will run a lab test called a fecal flotation (as with roundworms and hookworms).
 The whipworm eggs may or may not be seen microscopically if adult whipworms are present in the small intestine.
 A lack of eggs in the stool sample will not definitively rule out whipworm infection.
 Your veterinarian may recommend repeated fecal testing if whipworms are suspected.

 Treatment of whipworms is similar to that of roundworms and hookworms.
 Multiple doses of a special deworming medication must be given.
 Over-the-counter dewormers are not effective, so your veterinarian must provide you with the right medication.
 Because of the long life cycle of the whipworm, treatment is typically repeated months later.
 Note: Certain types of heartworm prevention also protect against whipworms.

-Zoonosis: Fortunately, the type of whipworm that affects dogs is rarely transmissible to humans.
+Fortunately, the type of whipworm that affects dogs is rarely transmissible to humans.
 However, precautions should still be taken to prevent contact with dog feces or contaminated soil.

 04 of 04